As omicron spreads, Europe scrambles to shore up health care - NewsBreak

 The World Health Organization said Thursday that a record 9.5 million COVID-19 cases were tallied globally over the last week, a 71% increase from the previous 7-day period.
 However, the number of weekly recorded deaths declined.

-While omicron seems less severe than the delta variant it has swiftly replaced, especially among people who have been vaccinated, WHO Director-General Tedros Adhanom Ghebreyesus cautioned against treating it lightly.
+While omicron seems less severe than the delta variant it has swiftly usurped, especially among people who have been vaccinated, WHO Director-General Tedros Adhanom Ghebreyesus cautioned against treating it lightly.

 “Just like previous variants, omicron is hospitalizing people, and it’s killing people,” he said.
 “In fact, the tsunami of cases is so huge and quick that it is overwhelming health systems around the world.”